 A person can benefit from physiotherapy at any time in their life.
 Physiotherapy assists with the treatment of generalised or localised pain, sudden injury, long-term medical conditions such as asthma or cerebral palsy, and in preparing a patient for childbirth or a sporting event.

 - Manipulating and mobilizing all joints in the body, reducing stiffness and pain.

 Range of motion exercises are often prescribed to increase or maintain flexibility of your joints and to reduce stiffness.
 There several types of Range of Motion exercises including:

 - Active Assistive Range of Motion (AAROM) Exercises

 Why do I need it?

-Physiotherapy is a degree-based healthcare profession.
-Physios use their knowledge and skills to improve a range of conditions associated with different systems of the body, such as:
+Physiotherapy can be prescribed to improve a range of conditions associated with different systems of the body, such as:

 - Cardiovascular (stroke, chronic heart disease)

 - Respiratory (asthma, chronic obstructive pulmonary disease, cystic fibrosis)

 Certain conditions can cause your muscles to become weak.
 Strengthening exercises are an important part of physiotherapy rehabilitation to prepare you for your return to your original performance level or highest possible function.